 Replacing your OEM struts with coilovers is a quintessential suspension upgrade if you want to make your car handle better, maintain traction, and go fast around corners.
-It’s the most popular mod among street and track-driven cars for a reason.
+It’s the most popular aftermarket mod among street and track-driven cars for a reason.

-Coilovers can be adapted to your car and your driving style by means of adjustable preload, damping, and ride height .
+Coilovers can be adapted to your car and your driving style by means of adjustable compression, damping, and ride height .
 The best part?
 They’re available across a wide price range, making them suitable for pretty much any budget.

 Whether you want an inexpensive set of coilovers for your daily driven street car, or a top-shelf triple-bypass system with adjustable valving for your trophy truck, you’ll find it here at Suspension Setups.